StellarFw/Identify/spec.md

 - `UserAlreadyExistsError`: The user email is already in user.
 - `InvalidCredentialsError`: Invalid credentials.
 - `InactiveAccountError`: The account is inactive.
 Please, check your email for the activation link or request a new activation link.
+- `TokenExpiredError`: The token expired.
+- `MalformedTokenError`: The token is invalid, and isn't complaint with the JSON Web Token standard.

 ## Actions